ZoZo-182/Digital-System-Using-Xilinx-ZynQ-Processor/README.md

 Debugging and Demonstration:
 Recommended to use a debug logic analyzer for debugging purposes.
 Demonstrates functionality with a simple data transaction on a selected bus, focusing on essential signals for data transactions.

+# Note #
+If you encounter any challenges while attempting to replicate this project, don't hesitate to reach out.
+I'm available to answer any questions and provide assistance with debugging.
+Your success is important to me!